中文 |

 2. During the period of time when the applicant's passport or other international travel documents are retained for visa processing, the applicant may stay in China legally on the strength of the receipt of acceptance.
 The validity period of the receipt of acceptance for visa and stay permit applications should not exceed seven working days from the date of acceptance, while for residence permit applications, it should not exceed 15 working days.

-For foreigners who die in China, their relatives, guardians or agents shall, in accordance with relevant regulations, on the strength of the death certificates, report their death to the exit-entry administrations to cancel their stay or residence permits.
+4. For foreign infants born in China, their parents or agents shall, within 60 days of their birth, on the strength of the birth certificates, go through the exit and entry administration departments at the place where the parents reside or stay.
+For foreigners who die in China, their relatives, guardians or agents shall, in accordance with relevant regulations, on the strength of the death certificates, report their death to the exit and entry administration departments to cancel their stay or residence permits.

-5. Among the above-mentioned required documents, marriage certificate, birth certificate, certificate of kinship, certificate of change in name or other personal information issued by competent overseas authorities or notary offices shall be accompanied by verified apostille issued by the competent authorities of contracting states.
-Relevant foreign-language documents should be translated into Chinese.
+Marriage certificate, birth certificate, certificate of kinship, certificate of change in name or other personal information issued by competent overseas authorities or notary offices shall be authenticated by the Chinese embassy or consulate in that country.

 III.
 Processing time